kevinychen/project-euler/README.md

 ## Development

-To setup the Eclipse project, run the following:

-    $ ./gradlew eclipse

-This project uses Lombok to easily generate Java data objects.
-To install Lombok in Eclipse, download and execute [lombok.jar](https://search.maven.org/remotecontent?filepath=org/projectlombok/lombok/1.16.12/lombok-1.16.12.jar).

-To import this project, open Eclipse and click "Import" -> "Existing Projects into Workspace".
-Select this directory.

-To maintain consist style in Eclipse, import the `formatter.xml` file in the root directory of this repository.
-Under project-specific preferences, select "Java Code Style" -> "Formatter", and import the `formatter.xml` profile.
+For IntelliJ, run `./gradlew idea` and open the project.

+For Eclipse, run `./gradlew eclipse` and then import "Existing Projects into Workspace".
+You will also need to setup [Lombok](https://projectlombok.org/setup/eclipse).